CAPM Online Course

 Sistine Chapel Upgrade Project

 lighting manufacturer OSRAM, required careful planning and continent-wide collaboration to protect the 500-year-old masterpieces.
-With a budget of US$2 million, about half of which came
+With a budget of US$2 million, about half of which came from European

-a similar LED system at the Lenbachhaus art museum in Munich, completed in 2013.
-The Lenbachhaus opted for LEDs because they emit no ultraviolet or infrared
+similar LED system at the Lenbachhaus art museum in Munich, completed in 2013.
+The Lenbachhaus opted for LEDs because they emit no ultraviolet or infrared radiation, which is

 ISO 21504: Guidance on Portfolio Management is published

 It is with great pleasure that I can announce that ISO21504, the new standard on Portfolio Management which some of you also contributed

 to under the leadership of Prof. Carl Marnewick, is now published by ISO as an International Standard.